 The origin of Communion

-The communion meal recalls the table fellowship Jesus shared with his disciples, and in particular the Last Supper on the night before his death as well as his appearances to the disciples during meals following his resurrection.
-Throughout its history these Biblical events have been central to the Church’s worship life.
+The communion meal recalls the table fellowship Jesus shared with his disciples such as the Last Supper on the night before his death as well as his appearances to the disciples during meals following his resurrection.

 The meaning of Communion